auremoser/mozsci/log/worklog.md

 * work on study group forks
 * cern and zebetus (harry) study group fork outreachs
 * WLIA [slides for talk](https://docs.google.com/presentation/d/13cvS4jNV4uV3NHoBmmWCxXxvn4Sr9PIU0KQDzT7Q7zU/edit#slide=id.gf048b468c_0_550)
+* tweet about commcall
 * team email about community call

+#### 2/10/16
+* some wow emails
+* emailed fellows about speaking on Thursday
+* packed for Wisconsin
+* setup egencia with my tsa pre-check stuff
+* team call
+* call with arliss about sg call on friday
+* email to tom about mcing sg call

+* email to study group about Friday
+* content calendar for MSL

+* Also, more drastically, (and I’m a complete noob with these matters so feel free to ignore the suggestions/ramblings) can the “core” elements of the Study Group forkable repo be in a separate repo that is called as a git submodule in the Study Group one?
+That way, the outer repo only contains config files etc., while the submodule can be updated regularly without breaking everything.
+Right now, we might not always git pull upstream gh-pages because we’ve modified the forked files quite a bit.
+Does that make any sense?
+* tweet about comm call
 * swag kit mails!
 * write blog post on jenks [algorithm]
 >@cbahlai jenks docs for cartodb, we should write that blog post at / after wow: https://github.com/CartoDB/cartodb-postgresql/wiki/CDB_JenksBins + http://blog.cartographica.com/blog/2010/8/16/gis-data-classifications-in-cartographica.html